-- When the pancreas is not able to make enzymes needed for digestion (pancreatic insufficiency)
+- Problems with the pancreas not producing enough digestive enzymes (pancreatic insufficiency)

 You may take the following steps:

-- Avoid chewing gum or carbonated drinks, especially those with high levels of fructose or sorbitol
+- Avoid chewing gum or carbonated drinks.
+Stay away from foods with high levels of fructose or sorbitol.

-- Avoid foods such as Brussels sprouts, turnips, cabbage, beans, and lentils
+- Avoid foods that can produce gas, such as Brussels sprouts, turnips, cabbage, beans, and lentils.

-If you have constipation, it should be treated.
-However, fiber supplements such as psyllium or 100% brancan make your symptoms worse.
+Get treatment for constipation if you have it.
+However, fiber supplements such as psyllium or 100% bran can make your symptoms worse.

-You may try simethicone and other medicines you buy at the drugstore to help with gas, but these medications are often not helpful.
+You may try simethicone and other medicines you buy at the drugstore to help with gas.
+Charcoal caps can also help.